pdorisca/Crowdfunding-PupperCoin/README.md

 ![kisspng](/Images/kiss.png)

-## Project: Crowdsale PupperCoin token in order to help fund the network development
+## Project: Crowdsale the company's PupperCoin token in order to help fund the network development.

 The network will be used to track the dog breeding activity across the globe in a decentralized way, and allow humans to track the genetic trail of their pets after all the necessary legal bodies give approval on creating a crowdsale open to the public.
 The requirements are to enable refunds if the crowdsale is successful and the goal is met, and only a maximum of 300 Ether are allowed to be raised.
 The crowdsale will run for 24 weeks.